List of Big Nate characters and premises: Chip Cavendish

 Chief Meteorologist Chip Cavendish was the weatherman who replaced Wink Summers as chief meteorologist when Wink was demoted.
 He appeared on March 5, 2012, in a science class to talk to Nate and his classmates, where Nate accused him of ruining Wink Summers' career.

 Wayne

-Gordie's boss at Klassic Komix, a comic shop at the mall.
-Wayne mainly communicates by mumbling.
+Wayne is a large hairy man who is Gordie's boss at Klassic Komix, a comic shop at the mall.
+He mainly communicates by mumbling.
+Which means he speaks his language: Wayne.

 Nigel

 Nigel is a British doppelganger of Nate, though more snobby and having a way with girls.

 Rusty Sienna

 A character in the earlier years of Big Nate, host of "Oil Painting with Rusty" and Nate's inspiration to be an artist.
 A graduate of the Art Institute of P.O.
 Box 73, he is a parody of Bob Ross and his public television art show.
 Rusty Sienna returns to the Big Nate comic on August 2, 2007, for a strip where Nate finds out that he died on May 7, 1996, aged 56.
 Nate, who has been seeing episodes of him, is devastated by the fact that his favorite artist had been "secretly dead" and that he is only seeing reruns.